Massachusetts Naval Militia: Ships, 1776 to 1779

 The first ships constructed were the sloop Tyrannicide and the brigantines Rising Empire and Independence, which were ready to sail in June 1776.
 These were followed by the sloops Republic, Freedom, and Massachusetts in September.
 While they were being built, additional legislation was enacted, establishing pay scales and rules for prize distribution, and in October a Board of War was created to oversee naval activities (military as well as economic) of the state.

+c.
+1779 painting of the Penobscot Expedition; the Massachusetts State Navy warship Hunter is shown first from left.

 Over the course of the war, several additional ships were either purchased or constructed by the state.
 In 1777, the brigantine Hazard was built, and in 1778 a plan to construct two larger ships was entertained and eventually abandoned due to the cost.
 The brigantine Active, a prize taken by Hazard, was purchased in 1779.
 In April 1778, construction was authorized on the largest ship in the state navy.
 Protector, a 28-gun frigate and a crew complement of 200, was launched in the fall of 1779.
 Unfortunately, due to the disaster of the Penobscot Expedition, it was then the only ship in the state navy.